Our settlement agreement solicitors are vastly experienced and are here to assist if you’ve been offered this kind of agreement by your employer.

-If you are based in the city of London or the Richmond area, our specialist settlement agreement solicitors are ideally placed in these locations to help with any legal advice or support you might need as you move on to the next stage of your career.
+If you are based in the city of London or the Richmond area, our specialist settlement agreement solicitors are ideally placed in these locations to help with any legal advice or support that you might need as you move on to the next stage of your career.

 For those based in Southampton or the surrounding area, the expert team in our Southampton office can help with any employment law support required, including help negotiating settlement agreements.

 Our employment law specialists in our Guildford, Lymington and Woking offices also have a proven track record when it comes to helping our clients achieve the best possible outcome from settlement agreement negotiations and move forwards onto their next role.